Dimserene/Donuts-Mod/README.md

 # Balatro: Donuts Mod

-A sweet box of quirky Jokers and more delectible cards to grub on!
+A simple mod created by me that plans on adding plenty of jokers, consumables, and other silly things

 Requires Lovely and the most recent release of Steammodded